GIShub4/solid-map-gl/docs/start.md

 ## Usage

 To use any of Mapbox’s tools, APIs, or SDKs, you’ll need a Mapbox [access token](https://www.mapbox.com/help/define-access-token/).
 Mapbox uses access tokens to associate requests to API resources with your account.
 You can find all your access tokens, create new ones, or delete existing ones on your [API access tokens page](https://www.mapbox.com/studio/account/tokens/).
+Then pass the *Mapbox access token* via `<MapGL> options` or `.env` file as `VITE_MAPBOX_ACCESS_TOKEN`

 ### **Static Map**